 The time and effort involved in supporting charities can bring many positive benefits.
 In addition to supporting and contributing to a wide range of charities, it may also bring many positive business returns.
-It promotes an organisation as a socially responsible business, helps make it stand out as a good employer and can have a far wider impact on reinforcing a culture of teamwork and camaraderie.
-This could significantly improve an organisation’s ability to attract high-quality employees, a key factor in achieving business growth.
-What attracts talented employees to an organisation is also what is likely to encourage them to stay and retaining staff can save money and help businesses achieve their strategic goals with less disruption.
+It promotes an organization as a socially responsible business, helps make it stand out as a good employer, and can have a far wider impact on reinforcing a culture of teamwork and camaraderie.
+This could significantly improve an organization’s ability to attract high-quality employees, a key factor in achieving business growth.
+What attracts talented employees to an organization is also what is likely to encourage them to stay and retaining staff can save money and help businesses achieve their strategic goals with less disruption.

-Here’s our top five business benefits of charity participation, all of which help organisations to retain the talented employees they’ve worked hard to recruit and to make the business one which potential new recruits will aspire to join.
+Here are our top five business benefits of charity participation, all of which help organizations to retain the talented employees they’ve worked hard to recruit and to make the business one that potential new recruits will aspire to join.

 Team building opportunities

 Completing charity initiatives together helps people to build strong relationships with their colleagues.
 It’s a fantastic way to bring different people and departments together, and for senior managers and directors to connect and share experiences with their team.
 Some of our team recently volunteered to help transform the gardens of two local residents supported by the Papworth Trust charity.
 One of the key things they all said about the experience was how much fun they had all had to work together.

 Build and maintain a supportive culture